A) The process is really very simple. The information you’ll need to provide is:

 A) A good credit rating means that you have repaid past debts in a timely manner.
 If you make your payments as agreed, on time and in full, you will automatically have a good credit rating.

 A) The co-signor is a person who becomes equally responsible for repaying the loan as you are.
 If you, the primary borrower, stop making payments on the loan, the co-signor would be responsible for the payments.
-Anyone of age of majority can offer to co-sign for you.
+Anyone of the age of majority (18 years of age) who is a SVCU member can offer to co-sign for you.

 A) Collateral is security for a loan.
 If you fail to repay the loan, the financial institution can take the collateral.
-Collateral isn’t required on all loans.
+Collateral isn’t required on all loans, but it can reduce your interest rate.
 Contact Swan Valley Credit Union for more information.

 A) Once your loan is approved, which usually takes about one day, the loan amount can be advanced to your account or issued as a draft.
 Depending on the purpose, the draft might be issued directly to a third party, such as a car dealer.